The market can go up, and the market can go down. No matter how skilled of an investor you are, there are always risks.

-Far too many investors lose a substantial portion of their hard earned money because of misconduct committed by their stockbroker.
-Stockbroker fraud victims deserve full and fair compensation for their losses.
-Here, our investor protection team highlights ten of the most common examples of stockbroker fraud that you should be aware of.
+Far too many investors lose a substantial portion of their hard earned money because of misconduct or fraud committed by their stockbroker.
+What many victims of stockbroker fraud do not realize is that they have every right to pursue full and fair compensation for their losses.

 One of the worst and most blatant types of stockbroker fraud is outright theft.
 In these cases, a stockbroker will use their privileged position to steal or intentionally misappropriate the funds directly from a victim’s trading account.
 Theft can happen in many different ways, and often stockbrokers use sophisticated tactics to cover up their fraud.